 How will Collegedunia's Handwritten Notes Help You with Electrochemistry?

-The booklet is written for a student who has 6 to 8 hours to revise the entire chapter, not 6 to 8 days.
-Every page strips theory down to a labelled sketch, a boxed formula, or a one-line definition.
+The booklet is built for students who have hours, not days, to revise.
+Every page is a labelled sketch, a boxed formula, or a one-line definition.

-- Scanned-notebook feel: The ink-on-ruled-paper format reads faster than typeset notes; your eye lands on the formula box first, then the surrounding context.
+- Notebook feel: Ink-on-ruled-paper reads faster than typeset notes; your eye lands on the formula box first.

-- Last 24-hour card: Page 22 collapses the entire chapter into 9 bullets and 4 formulas.
-You can revise the chapter from this single page on the morning of the paper.
+- Last 24-hour card: Page 22 collapses the chapter into 9 bullets and 4 formulas for the morning of the paper.

 Electrochemistry Memory Mnemonics for Concept Recall